 (CNN) — Imagine the best dessert on Earth.
-Better yet, turn to a stranger on the street and ask them.
-Odds are good -- dollars to doughnuts -- their answer is different from yours.
+Then ask other people their favorites.
+Bet you dollars to doughnuts, their answer is different from yours.

 From childhood treats to a grandparent's favorite recipes, beloved foods are deeply personal.
 This seems especially true of desserts, which often take pride of place at celebrations and traditional holidays.

 But with food, like language or culture, determining what's "foreign" turns out to be complicated.
-Tiramisu relies on chocolate, coffee and sugar that arrived in Italy through global trade, while Hong Kong's most iconic sweet has roots in the Portuguese age of exploration.
+Tiramisu relies on chocolate, coffee and sugar that arrived in Italy through global trade, while Hong Kong's most iconic sweet has roots in Portugal.

 Alfajores, South America

 Step into a neighborhood bakery from Argentina to Peru, and you're likely to find these tender, filled cookies piled high behind the counter.
 The crumbly bite of shortbread gives way to a sweet layer of dulce de leche, a caramel-like candy made by gently cooking sweetened milk until it turns into a rich, mellow treat.

 The very simplicity of the cookies has proved to be the perfect base for creative cooks across Latin America.
 Try versions that are dunked in dark chocolate, coated in a sweet layer of white chocolate, rolled in coconut and dressed up with spices, or opt for the classic -- it's among the world's most comforting snacks.